Marron River: Naming

 The river may have been first called the River of the Wild Horses back in 1833 by botanist David Douglas.
 The river was given its current name in 1871.
 The word Marron is French and it has several meanings.
 One of them is "domestic animal that has become wild".
 According to Mrs. William Allen and Mr. F. M. Buckland, a lot of wild horses roamed the area around the river, which is likely why the river was given the name it was in reference to the wild horses that roamed the surrounding terrain.

-The river’s source lake, Aeneas Lake, was named after an Indian by the name of Little Aeneas.
+The river’s source lake, Aeneas Lake, was named after a member of the Indigenous peoples of the Americas by the name of Little Aeneas.
 He lived at the south end of the lake, alone, for many years before dying at over 100 years old.